-From these examples, we can see that insecurity, depending on how we deal with it, and pride goes hand in hand and that there is only one cure for that insecurity, that being faith and confidence in God and not our self and flesh.
+From these examples, we can see that insecurity, depending on how we deal with it, and pride go hand in hand.
+There is only one cure for insecurity— faith and confidence in God and not self-exaltation.

-Building our security-based upon peer acceptance, public opinion, or the way we look is building a house and life on the sand, which will inevitably fall and will have far-reaching consequences for future generations.
+Building our security based upon peer acceptance, public opinion, or the way we look is building a house and life on the sand, which will inevitably fall and have far-reaching consequences for future generations.
 Building our esteem through a humble relationship with our creator builds our house (a metaphor for life) on the rock that will stand through eternity.

 . . . be clothed with humility, for “God resists the proud,But gives grace to the humble.”
 Therefore humble yourselves under the mighty hand of God, that He may exalt you in due time, casting all your care upon Him, for He cares for you.

 — I Peter 5:5-7